-That’s why I’ve put together this ultimate guide sharing lots and lots of inspiration, broken down into various categories.
+That’s why I’ve put together this ultimate guide of habit tracker bullet journal ideas sharing lots and lots of inspiration, broken down into various different categories.

 You can select one, two, or as many as fit your lifestyle and you like the sound of, and then fit them into your bullet journaling schedule.